 Acid Reflux Medications

-There are a number of medications that are used to treat acid reflux.
-Some are over the counter antacids and others are prescription drugs.
+There are a number of acid reflux medications that are used to treat acid reflux.
+Some are over-the-counter antacids and others are prescription drugs.
 If over-the-counter medications are not treating your symptoms then you should consult a physician.

 Aluminum salts are available in products such as Amphogel and Alternagel.
 Constipation is a side effect of taking aluminum salts.
-People that take large amounts of antacids are at risk to eventually develop osteoporosis, which is a progressive loss of bone density or thinning of the bone tissue, thereby increasing vulnerability to fractures.
+People that take large amounts of antacids are at risk of eventually developing osteoporosis, which is a progressive loss of bone density or thinning of the bone tissue, thereby increasing vulnerability to fractures.
 However, regular exercise along with vitamin and mineral supplements can reduce or even reverse the loss of bone density.
-Osteoporosis can also result from hormone deficiency, dietary deficiency or disease.
+Osteoporosis can also result from the hormone deficiency, dietary deficiency, or disease.